wezm/wezm.net/content/technical/2017/12/a-killer-linux-gui-for-neovim-neovimgtk.md

-Back in October Kade Killary wrote, [A Killer GUI For Neovim: VimR][vimr].
+Back in October Kade Killary wrote, [A Killer GUI For Neovim: VimR][kade-vimr].
 [VimR] is an excellent Neovim GUI on macOS but ever since reading the article I've been meaning the write about the Neovim GUI I use on Linux: [NeovimGtk].